Information for singers

 For the April competitions and concerts:

-The music to be sung at the Festival in April is chosen by a Music Committee chaired by Jonathan Willcocks.
+The music to be sung at the Festival in April is chosen by the Festival Conductor in consultation with professional musicians’

 The music is announced well in advance and is sourced and distributed to Choir Librarians by the Choral Librarians, to ensure consistency of editions and fairness for all and to help with the cost.